 Clinical Project Manager

-Clinical project managers are responsible for scoping projects, tracking project metrics, and developing and implementing project milestones.
-This can be in the context of clinical trials or other projects within a variety of service organization settings including government, insurance, corporate, or research agencies.4
+Clinical project managers are responsible for planning and scoping projects, tracking project metrics, and developing and implementing project milestones.
+This can be in the context of clinical trials or other projects within a variety of service organization settings, including government, insurance, corporate, or research agencies.4